Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Introduction

-The Kidney Tumor Segmentation (KiTS) challenge has considerably advanced the development of segmentation models for kidney cancer \cite{heller_2021, heller_2023}.
+The Kidney Tumor Segmentation (KiTS) challenge has considerably advanced the development of segmentation models for kidney cancer \citep{heller_2021, heller_2023}.
 Held three times to date, the challenge has produced numerous studies detailing methods for achieving high performance on the challenge dataset.
-Furthermore, the KiTS dataset was utilized to train an AI model to generate annotations for various cancer collections from the National Cancer Institute (NCI) Imaging Data Commons (IDC) \cite{murugesan_2024a}.
-Despite these advancements, the robustness of the algorithms on external datasets remains unproven.
-The winners of the 2023 version of the KiTS challenge introduced Auto3DSeg \cite{myronenko_2024}, which is now integrated in the MONAI \cite{consortiummonai_2024} framework along with an implementation for training it on the KiTS dataset.
-However, recently, nn-UNet is shown to be the framework that leads to state-of-the-art performance on well known benchmarks, while the out-of-the-box performance of Auto3DSeg underperformed compared to nnU-Net \cite{isensee_2024}.
+The KiTS dataset was utilized to train an AI model to generate annotations for various cancer collections from the National Cancer Institute (NCI) Imaging Data Commons (IDC) \citep{murugesan_2024}.
+Furthermore, an nnU-Net model trained on the KiTS dataset and evaluated on in-house data, and vice versa, demonstrated a decline in external performance \citep{raman_2025}.
+This performance drop underscores the need for more heterogeneous training datasets and diverse, clinically relevant, external validation cohorts.
+The winners of the 2023 version of the KiTS challenge introduced Auto3DSeg \citep{myronenko_2024}, which is now integrated in the MONAI \citep{consortiummonai_2024} framework along with an implementation for training it on the KiTS dataset.
+However, recently, nn-UNet is shown to be the framework that leads to state-of-the-art performance on well known benchmarks, while the out-of-the-box performance of Auto3DSeg underperformed compared to nnU-Net \citep{isensee_2024}.
+On the KiTS23 dataset, nnU-Net ResEnc L achieved a Dice score of 88\%, while Auto3DSeg SegResNet achieved 81\%.
+The runner up on the KiTS23 challenge investigated different 3D-UNet setups and introduced a multi-scale postprocessing strategy \citep{uhm_2024b}.
+The third place of the challenge introduced a cascaded approach where an low resolution network first segments the kidneys and an ROI is used as input to the second network making high resolution predictions \citep{george_2022}.